jamietre/iqtest/README.md

 		.assert

-an `Assert` object, this is passed to the test function as the only parameter
+an `Assert` object, this is passed to the test function as the first parameter

+        .refute

+a `Refute` object, this is passed to the test function as the 2nd parameter, it is the opposite of assert.

 		.then